shakugannosaints/MaaMCP/README.md

 1. **Scan** - Use `find_adb_device_list` or `find_window_list`
 2. **Connect** - Use `connect_adb_device` or `connect_window`

+Note: `connect_window` uses `PostMessage` as the default mouse/keyboard input method.
+This is background-friendly and does not steal the user's cursor.
+If a click is ignored for the target app, the server will attempt to fallback to `Seize` automatically.
+You can override the input method using the optional `mouse_method` and `keyboard_method` parameters when calling `connect_window`.
 3. **Load** - Use `load_resource` to load OCR models
 4. **Create** - Use `create_tasker` to create task manager
 5. **Operate** - Use OCR, click, swipe, etc. for automation